armadaplatform/magellan/README.md

     * `service_name`, `environment`, `app_id` - Name (required), environment (optional) and app_id (optional) of the target microservice.

         If environment/app_id is not supplied, `magellan` will look only for services with no environment/app_id set.

+    * `address` - Address to which the domain will be pointed to.
+If provided, it will override service_name/environment/app_id.

 Here, requests to two domains (`badguys.initech.com` and `www.badguys.initech.com`) will be redirected to the main endpoint of service `badguys-finder` run with environment `production-office`.

+The third domain `dashboard.initech.com` will be redirected to `server2.internal-initech.com:8080`, which shows that we can easily create aliases for non-armada services too.
+It can also be used for exposing services available only from internal networks (e.g. `internal-initech.com`) to the public - `initech.com`.

 ## Wildcards.